ro-sanda/Z--explorer/README.md

 The generated output file is saved in */output/1.dat* .
 The output contains the following information for each reference point set in incard:

-M  guL  guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γinv  Γww  Γzh  Γxx  Sjj  Sbb  Stt  See  Sμμ  Sττ  Sinv  SWW  SZH  Sxx
+M  guL  guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γinv  Γww  Γzh  Γxx  Sjj  Sbb  Stt  See  Sμμ  Sττ  Sinv  SWW  SZh  Sxx   ΓZ'   WARNING:ΓZ'>5%

-where S(defined as σpred/σlim) is the strength of the signal in each possible Z' decay channel.
+where S (defined as σpred/σlim) is the strength of the signal in each possible Z' decay channel, ΓZ' is the Z' total width and the warning displays 1 when ΓZ'>5% and 0 otherwise.

 More information about calculation can be found in */extra/* folder: